Tell us about the proposal.

 We also got a custom neon sign made on Etsy.

 Tell us all the details of the wedding day.

 A & J: The wedding day was perfect, it was a warm 26 degrees [78 Farenheit], and we have never felt so much love in the one place as we did on that day.

 We honestly don’t think any wedding has ever had that many tears and hugs as ours did.

-We were both walked down the aisle by our Dads, and exchanged personal vows we had written for each other.
-It was a really special and personal day, as we really wanted to share what was in our hearts.
+We were both walked down the aisle by our Dads and exchanged personal vows we had written for each other.
+It was a really special and intimate day, as we really wanted to share what was in our hearts.

 Now you’ve done it all, what’s your best wedding advice to pass on to other couples?

 A & J: Take the time to decide on things you can’t live without and things that are nice to have but not necessarily a must-have.
 Spend time researching together, and don’t be afraid to ask as many questions as you can.